goat-package/goat/index.md

 ![Single server](single_server.svg)

-Actually, this type of infrastructure was implemented only for debugging purpouses, as it clearly does not scale, having only one central node.
-However, it can be instantiated with:
+This type of infrastructure does not scale, since it has only one central node.
+It was implemented only for debugging purpouses.
+It can be instantiated with:

     package main